Jenna Johnson Poses In A Strapless Bikini On Honeymoon

 My gorgeous wife ♥️???? .
 She would never post this pic, so I will.
 This beautiful soul exemplifies purity and class all while not pretending to be perfect.
 She’s perfectly flawed and that’s exactly what makes her who she is.
 Sorry I’m speaking on her behalf but after I took this picture she said ‘I would never post this’ which made me even more inclined to do so.
 She’s a wild flame beautifully controlled by her own moral compass.
 I adore that about her even though I’m frustrated for her at times cause that compass leads to a much more difficult road to travel at times, especially in today’s world.
 In my eyes she is perfect, and I am extraordinarily proud to be her companion her partner her husband.
 Oh and I make a pretty dope photographer ????

 While Jenna didn’t repost Val’s image of her, she did discreetly show off her bikini body while showing herself from behind and wearing a large hat inscribed “Mrs. Chmerkovskiy.”
-According to Entertainment Tonight, the DWTS duo tied the knot on Saturday, April 13 at Terraena Resort in Rancho Palas Verdes, California.
+According to Entertainment Tonight, the DWTS duo tied the knot on Saturday, April 13, at Terranea Resort in Rancho Palas Verdes, California.
 Family and friends reportedly attended the couple’s nuptials.
 The couple was also joined by current DWTS pros Emma Slater with her husband Sasha Farber and Witney Carson.
-Former contestants Laurie Hernandez, Normani and Joe “Grocery Store Joe” Amabile, who was joined by his girlfriend, Kendall Long attended the event as well.
+Former contestants Laurie Hernandez, Normani Kordei, and “Grocery Store Joe” Amabile, who was joined by his girlfriend, Kendall Long, attended the event as well.

 Jenna reportedly wore a fitted white Vera Wang dress when she said “I do” to Val.
 The dress was the bride’s first choice when she appeared on an episode of Say Yes to the Dress.
 The dancer reportedly bought the dress from the famous Kleinfeld bridal shop.
-Her sister-in-law, Peta Murgatroyd told the outlet that the gown was perfect for the new bride’s special day.
+Her sister-in-law, Peta Murgatroyd, told the outlet that the gown was perfect for the new bride’s special day.
 She reportedly said that Jenna looked “like a beautiful princess, model, glamorous, goddess” in the gown she chose.